 A voracious reader, Buffett practices his brand philosophy, frequently sharing advice with groups of college students to remind them that the best thing they can do is develop good qualities and habits early.

-Nobody can weave a more engaging, authentic brand story than a family business, and this is key to one of a brand’s four pillars: differentiation.
+Nobody can weave a more engaging, authentic brand story than a family business, and this is key to one of a brand’s eight pillars: differentiation.
 The perceived distinctiveness of the brand instantly separates a family brand from its competition.
+These brand pillars are fundamental to success regardless of your brand sector, B2B or B2C — which has also been abundantly evidenced by our experience in working with small and large family businesses nationally and internationally.

 If birthright or marriage has made you lucky enough to inherit a family brand, or if you aspire to achieve a highly recognisable, memorable — and loved — brand name, our Personality Profile Performer™ Programme shows you how to build your brand so you become, or maintain number one place in your market — how to enhance your brand relevance and improve your profits.

-Also times flies and we are aware that family businesses must be astute about strengthening, re-evaluating and leveraging brand relevance, while training and managing succession and growth over the next 5, 10, 15-plus years.
-If you want in-person professional direction to re-evaluate your brand and would like to explore working with us then drop us a line to email@example.com or give us a call T: +353 1 8322724 (GMT).
+Also, times flies and we are aware that family businesses must be astute about strengthening, re-evaluating and leveraging brand relevance while training and managing succession and growth over the next 5, 10, 15-plus years.
+If you want in-person professional direction to re-evaluate your brand and would like professional input then drop us a line to firstname.lastname@example.org or give us a call T: +353 1 8322724 (GMT).
 We’d be delighted to talk with you.

 What We Love: Vintage sepia tones and modern fashion shots merge on this American hatmakers’ website.
 It’s sprinkled with historical anecdotes, providing interesting insights into the family brand established in 1895 (I know anything over a century is almost ancient, by American standards!)
 Goorin Bros. is painfully aware that hats are no longer the mandatory accessory they once were.
 The website relates the compelling story of brand survival and interprets the castle logo design.